Praise (Elevation Worship song)

 "Praise" is a song performed by American contemporary worship band Elevation Worship featuring Brandon Lake, Chris Brown and Chandler Moore.
 On February 12, 2024, it impacted Christian radio stations in the United States as the third single from their eleventh live album, Can You Imagine?
 (2023).
 The song was written by Lake, Moore, Brown, Cody Carnes, Pat Barrett, and Steven Furtick.

-"Praise" peaked at No. 1 on the US Hot Christian Songs chart.
+In 2024, "Praise" peaked at No. 1 on the US Hot Christian Songs chart, and remained there for 31 weeks.
 The song also went on to peak at No. 5 on the Bubbling Under Hot 100 chart.
+It received the Worship Recorded Song of the Year Dove Award.

+On January 3, 2026, KB and Nobigdyl released a cover of the song, under the title "Got a Reason".

 Background

 It was released as the eighth and final track from their eleventh live album, Can You Imagine?
 (2023), on May 19, 2023.
-On February 7, 2024, radio promoters 55 Promotion announced that the song would be serviced to Christian radio in the United States, the official add date for the single slated on February 12, 2024.
+An extended play of the song was released on February 12, 2024, on Christian radio stations in the United States.
 "Praise" is the third single from Can You Imagine?, following the releases of "More Than Able" and "Trust in God" which preceded the album.